 - Obstructions in the throat or upper airways, leading to difficulty clearing secretions, caused by such things as:

-- A chest or abdominal injury that make it a struggle to breathe or cough and clear secretions
+- A chest or abdominal injury that makes it a struggle to breathe or cough and clear secretions.

 Treatment of the underlying cause in these circumstances is the first step in alleviating the rattle.